Yes you who must leave everything that you

 “Oh, no!” she answers, her courage rising to match her bitterness.
 “I wouldn’t want to interfere!
 I’ll let you enjoy each other while everything is still so magical and wonderful that you both shit rainbows at the stroke of 12!”

 They both look like they’ve just been kicked in the stomach.
-“Donna, that’s outta lin-”
+“Donna, that’s out of -”

 She’s gone before Josh can finish his sentence, off to the restroom.

 Donna avoids looking at her reflection in the large mirror along the wall of the ladies room, not wanting another peek at the person so obviously unsuited for anyone.
 She beelines for the nearest stall and shuts herself in, just wanting to be alone for minute and do her damn best not to cry.
 She should just head home, but that champagne has already made her a bit tipsy, so she knows she’ll have to hang out her for a bit until she sobers up enough to drive.
 On the other hand, maybe splashing some cold water on her face will help speed up sobriety, so she heads to the sink (proudly not crying) and runs her petite hands under the faucet when none other than Ms. Bimbo herself strolls up to the sink right next to her to freshen up.

 Bimbo doesn’t say anything, and Donna certainly has nothing to say to her, so she just grabs some paper towels and dries her face, but she stops Donna on her way out.

 “Believe me, I know how you feel,” she gently says.
 “Before meeting Josh, I was single for close to five years, and I’d given up.
 But trust me, honey, love gets you in the end.”

 Donna would love little else than to clock this bitch, and tell her that, indeed, love has “gotten” her enough for one lifetime, but… Donna just walks out and heads back to the bar for more champagne.

 Fuck it, she can call a cab if she has to.